awsdocs/amazon-api-gateway-developer-guide/doc_source/handle-errors-in-lambda-integration.md

 aws apigateway put-integration-response --rest-api-id z0vprf0mdh --resource-id x3o5ih --http-method GET --status-code 400 --selection-pattern "Invalid*" --region us-west-2
 ```

- Make sure that you also set up the corresponding error code \(`400`\) on the method request\.
+ Make sure that you also set up the corresponding error code \(`400`\) on the [method response](api-gateway-method-settings-method-response.md#setup-method-response-status-code)\.
 Otherwise, API Gateway throws an invalid configuration error response at runtime\.

+**Note**
- At runtime, API Gateway matches the error message against the pattern of the regular expression on the `selectionPattern` property\.
-When there is a match, API Gateway returns the Lambda error as an HTTP response of the corresponding HTTP status code\.
+ At runtime, API Gateway matches the Lambda error's `errorMessage` against the pattern of the regular expression on the `selectionPattern` property\.
+If there is a match, API Gateway returns the Lambda error as an HTTP response of the corresponding HTTP status code\.
 If there is no match, API Gateway returns the error as a default response or throws an invalid configuration exception if no default response is configured\.

-**Note**
  Setting the `selectionPattern` value to `.*` for a given response amounts to resetting this response as the default response\.
 This is because such a selection pattern will match all error messages, including null, i\.e\., any unspecified error message\.
 The resulting mapping overrides the default mapping\.

- To update an existing `selectionPattern` value using the API Gateway REST API, call the [integrationresponse:update](http://docs.aws.amazon.com/apigateway/api-reference/link-relation/integrationresponse-update/) operation to replace the `/selectionPattern` path value with the specified regex expression of the `Malformed*` pattern\.
+ To update an existing `selectionPattern` value using the API Gateway REST API, call the [integrationresponse:update](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/integrationresponse-update/) operation to replace the `/selectionPattern` path value with the specified regex expression of the `Malformed*` pattern\.

 ```
 PATCH /restapis/z0vprf0mdh/resources/x3o5ih/methods/GET/integration/responses/400 HTTP/1.1